hypr-sh/cfddns/README.md

-# cloudflare dynamic dns script wrapped as nixpkg
+# cfddns

-Simple nix pkgs to update a given record with the current public ip.
+Simple bash script which updates a cloudflare a record with your current public ip

 USAGE: